FRIENDSHIP

 Studies of both Western and Chinese children report that kids are more likely to be rejected by

-discussion and attempt to control behavior through punishment.
-Kids raised this way are less
+discussion and attempt to control behaviour through punishment.
+Kids raised this way are less.

 likely to develop an internalized sense of right and wrong.
-And kids subjected to harsh
+And kids are subjected to harsh.

-punishments tend to show more hostility and aggression (Xuet al 2009; Chen and Rubin 1994).
+punishments tend to show hostility and aggression (Xuet al 2009; Chen and Rubin 1994).

 TEACH EMPATHY